withastro/roadmap/proposals/0033-data-collections.md

 # Detailed Design

-Data collections are created with the `defineCollection()` utility, and **must** include `type: 'data'` to store JSON files.
+Data collections are created with the `defineCollection()` utility, and **must** include `type: 'data'` to store JSON or YAML files.
 This means "mixed" collections containing both content and data entries are not supported, and should raise a helpful error to correct.

 ```ts
 // src/content/config.ts